- Academic Affairs

 The interdisciplinary program is designed with a strong foundation in research methods, statistics, epidemiology, economics, policy, and behavioral sciences from the theoretical and applied perspectives.
 Students must declare an area of concentration and currently may select from: CER/PCOR, pharmacoepidemiology, pharmaceutical policy, or health behavior science.
 Until now, CER/PCOR has always been a part of the curriculum but now is a separate area of concentration.

-The CER/PCOR option gleans from the existing core curriculum and graduate course offerings with the same core requirements in prospective and retrospective research design, methods analysis, etc. In order to be awarded a doctoral degree with a CER/PCOR concentration, a student must earn a minimum of 60 credits.
+The CER/PCOR option gleans from the existing core curriculum and graduate course offerings with the same core requirements in prospective and retrospective research design, methods analysis, etc. To be awarded a doctoral degree with a CER/PCOR concentration, a student must earn a minimum of 60 credits.